Longbranch, Washington

-Longbranch is an unincorporated community and census-designated places in Pierce County, Washington, United States.
+Longbranch is an unincorporated community and census-designated place in Pierce County, Washington, United States.
 It is located on the Key Peninsula, along Filucy Bay between Pitt Passage and Balch Passage.
-Longbranch is primarily residential (like nearby Home and Lakebay) and includes a marina, church, and community centre.
+Longbranch is primarily residential (like nearby Home and Lakebay) and includes a marina, church, and community center.

 The community was named after Long Branch, New Jersey.

 History

 In 1934, Longbranch was linked by ferry service with Steilacoom, Anderson and McNeil islands.
 The ferry continues in operation, but no longer connects to Longbranch.